 Possible withdrawal symptoms from cocaine include:

-- depression and anxiety
+- Depression and anxiety

-- extreme fatigue
+- Extreme fatigue

-- intense cravings for the drug
+- Intense cravings for the drug

-Cocaine Addiction Treatment
+Discover Cocaine Addiction Treatment at Vertava Health

-In order to lessen the risk of relapse, entering a medically-assisted detox program in an inpatient treatment center can be helpful.
+To lessen the risk of relapse, entering a medically-assisted detox program in an inpatient treatment center can be helpful.
 Treatment facilities can provide the support individuals need to lead a drug-free life.